kartikgajjar7/learning1/notes.md

 - you cant render component like `root.render(headingcomponent)` coz the "headingcomponent" will returns jsx not but react element return the object.

-# diffranace betweem reactelement and react component
+# diffranace betweem react-element and react-component

 - React Element - It is a simple object that describes a DOM node and its attributes or properties you can say.
 It is an immutable description object and you can not apply any methods on it.